danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 Everything that we perceive is a tool for living as a soul.
 The tools are possessions and body.
 Living as a soul means:
 - using the tools for the benefit of others.
 Benefit may be physical such as providing a place to live and healthy food.
-It may be non physical such as being an example of a Divine life. _Others_ includes not only people.
+It may be non physical such as feeling gratitude. _Others_ includes not only people.
-- being grateful for everything, treating problems as lessons, living with the awareness that God is here
+- being grateful for everything, treating problems as lessons, living with the awareness that God is here.
-- minimizing the physical needs
+- minimizing the physical needs.
 - unveiling the soul by calming the mind.
 I will explain this below.
 And by not limiting ourselves as long as the dreams are creative and benefitial.

 ## Core difference between the Torah and most other religions and spiritual systems